-By 1731, as a result of changing political policies, drought, and disease, the missions in eastern Texas once again began to falter.
+By 1731, due to changing political policies, drought, and disease, the missions in eastern Texas again began to falter.
 Three of these missions were eventually relocated along the San Antonio River, joining the two founded earlier and the Presidio of San Antonio de Béxar.
 These missions are Concepción, San Juan, and Espada.
-A fort, a village, and an irrigation system with dam and aqueduct were added soon after, and the communities flourished, gradually becoming augmented by other development and forming the city of San Antonio.
+Soon after, a fort, a village, and an irrigation system with a dam and aqueduct were added.
+The communities flourished, gradually becoming augmented by other development and forming the city of San Antonio.

 The missions flourished between 1745 and the 1780s.
 Increasing hostility from the mission Indians’ traditional enemy, the Apache and later the Comanche, coupled with inadequate military support, caused the communities to retreat behind walls.
 Disease reduced the native population, accelerating the missions’ decline.

 Several gateways provided entrance into the compounds of the walled communities.
 Bastions, or fortified towers, were located along the walls to provide a defense.
 Living quarters were built inside, against the compound walls, for the Indians who had converted to Christianity, as well as the Spanish soldiers.
 The church was the focal point of community life.
 The structure was prominent within the compound.
-The convento, or living quarters of the missionaries and several lay assistants, was in close proximity to the church building.
-The cemetery, well used as the result of European diseases, lay adjacent.
+The convento, or living quarters of the missionaries and several lay assistants, was near the church building.
+The cemetery, well used due to European diseases, lay adjacent.

 Workshops and storerooms dotted the grounds.
-Outside the walls were the croplands and ranches, and the danger of the Apache and Comanche.
+Outside the walls were the croplands, ranches, and the danger of the Apache and Comanche.

-The Native Americans who lived in the San Antonio missions came from a number of hunting and gathering bands.
+The Native Americans who lived in the San Antonio missions came from several hunting and gathering bands.
 Collectively, they are referred to as Coahuiltecans (kwa-weel-tay-kans.)
-Their strictly regulated mission life represented a profound change for people who had followed the rhythms of nature.
+Their strictly regulated mission life represented a profound change for people who followed nature’s rhythms.
 Formerly ranging throughout south Texas and northeastern Mexico, their movements were dictated by the seasonal availability of food.
 While distinct dialects and religious practices were found among these bands, they shared some characteristics.